hammadxcm/discord-hk/docs/bot-integrations.md

 ```

 ### Custom Bot Development
-For features not covered by
+For features not covered by ex